barumau/pandunia/espanya/pandunia-espanya.md

 be bio mute - fermentar
 be boli - hervirse (ser cocida)
 be bum - explotar (estallar)
+be dara - fluir
 be estaci - pararse (detenerse)
+be ging - alinear
 be jene - nacer
+be kai - abirse
 be loka - encontrarse (estar, situarse)
 be mata - morirse
+be pasi - sufrir
+be pute - pudrirse (cariarse, descomponerse)
+be raste - crecer
+be razon - tener sentido
+be reste - quedarse
+be retro - volver
+be rupa - parecer
+be sabi vol - preguntarse
+be sam - parecerse a
 be shuru - comenzar (iniciarse, empezar)
 be suka - gustarse (disfrutar)
 be supra - sobrepasar